 - Tapas at OLiV Restaurant, located at Strewn Winery.

-- Niagara on the Lake Golf Club Restaurant for breakfast or a casual meal with amazing views.
+- Niagara on the Lake Golf Course Restaurant for breakfast or a casual meal with amazing views.

 If Niagara-on-the-Lake wasn’t previously on your radar as a great wine-taring destination, it definitely should be!
 Whether you’re looking for a fun new girls weekend idea, a relaxing couple’s trip or a picturesque town to enjoy with the whole family, Niagara on the Lake is the perfect destination for a weekend getaway.